4inches-usbstick/the-horny-bot/README.md

 Changed on 23 Mar 2021:

 Made the polling feature an async function so people can't jam the horny bot by making a poll that lasts forever.

+Changed on 08 Apr 2021:

+You can now roll a wheel and get a random user ID.
+For fun.
+Also made using priviledged intents configgable